pililover/pililover/README.md

 ## Introducing Myself - <Really need a nickname but I don't have one yet>
 ### Hello World!

-<a href="https://tenor.com/search/pusheen-stickers">Pusheen Stickers</a></div>
+Xin chào!

+Nguyen Kim Anh

-Xin chào, I'm Nguyen Kim Anh, a data analysis in the future, cause now i still an undergraduate student of Vietnam National University of Ho Chi Minh City - University of Science.
-I'm also dabbling a bit in Python, C++, SQL.
+Undergraduate student at Vietnam National University of Ho Chi Minh City - University of Science (VNUHCM-US), pursuing a future in data analysis.

+Currently building my skills in Python, C++, and SQL.
+Passionate about leveraging data to solve real-world problems.

 <p align="center">
 <table>